blackawabi/SBA-seating-plan/README.md

+# Seating Plan Allocation Program
+The SBA project written in Pascal started in maybe 2017? or the end of 2016 Hope i can rebuild it more beautiful in the future.

-# SBA-seating-plan
+# How to Run

-The project made in long long time ago.
+compiled with pascal compiler